The scene may have changed at the Hideaway, but the food and the vibe haven’t.

 A false positive on a coronavirus test sets off a chain reaction of confusion and panic for contributor Nathan Stubbs.
 Tests might now be abundant but clarity remains in short supply.

 Every time something awful and important is happening in the world, I see them.
 They rise like unsightly blisters as I scroll through my social media: Let’s flood Facebook with POSITIVITY instead of NEGATIVITY!
 Or Love everyone, even those who look different from you, pray different from you, and VOTE different from you.
-(Vote is almost always in bold.)
-Or […]
+(Vote is […]

 Artist Lessie LeBlanc-Melancon is using the nearly 100-year-old statue itself to project her views on the statue and what it stands for — literally

 The gist: A Lafayette Parks and Recreation Department employee was placed on administrative leave the same week longtime Director Gerald Boudreaux tendered his resignation after a heated discussion with Mayor-President Josh Guillory the morning of June 2.
 The employee later returned to the office but has since been temporarily suspended.